Shared Latent Space by Both Languages in Non-Autoregressive Neural Machine Translation: Introduction

-Regarding the latent variable approach, the previous works used almost the same latent variable modeling.
-They added a separated Transformer \citep{vaswani2017attention} to the usual Transformer architecture in order to estimate the posterior distribution, $q(\pmb{Z}|\pmb{x},\pmb{y})$, of the latent variable, $\pmb{Z}$, conditioned on the source sentence, $\pmb{x}$, and target sentence, $\pmb{y}$.
-The usual Transformer estimates the prior distribution, $p(\pmb{Z}|\pmb{x})$, and the likelihood, $p(\pmb{y}|\pmb{Z},\pmb{x})$, with the encoder and decoder, respectively.
-Then, they train the whole model architecture based on the evidence lower-bound objective (ELBO) function as in variational auto-encoder (VAE) \citep{kingma2013auto}.
-This source-to-target translation process can be reversely applied to the target-to-source translation with another posterior model.
+The conventional methodology for latent variable modeling entails incorporating an auxiliary model alongside the encoder-decoder architecture.
+This auxiliary model is utilized to approximate the posterior distribution, $q(Z|X,Y)$, of the latent variable, $Z$, conditioned on both the source sentence, $X$, and the target sentence, $Y$.
+The typical encoder and decoder components estimate the prior distribution, $p(Z|X)$, and the likelihood, $p(Y|Z,X)$, respectively.
+Subsequently, the entire model architecture is trained using the evidence lower-bound objective (ELBO) function, akin to the framework employed in variational auto-encoder (VAE) models \citep{kingma2013auto}.

-However, this latent variable modeling method has three disadvantages.
-First, the latent variable is only used to estimate the likelihood distribution of the target sentence.
-Then, the latent variable will contain target language-specific information, which is ineffective for the translation task.
-Second, the separated posterior model considerably increases the number of parameters.
-Last, the separated posterior model usually has the capability to manipulate the ratio of extracted information from each input.
-Therefore, the posterior model is highly possible to ignore either the source or target sentence according to the log-likelihood or the KL divergence terms in the ELBO function, respectively.
-We call this last disadvantage a one-sided posterior collapse (OSPC) problem.
+Nevertheless, this latent variable modeling approach suffers from three primary drawbacks.
+Firstly, the latent variable is solely utilized to estimate the likelihood distribution of the target sentence during the training phase.
+Consequently, the latent variable may encode target language-specific information, which is absent during testing and proves ineffective for the translation task.
+Secondly, the inclusion of the auxiliary posterior model significantly increases the number of parameters, so that it can cause practical issues, such as hardness in implementing as on-device application.
+Lastly, the auxiliary posterior model usually possesses the ability to manipulate the ratio of extracted information from each input.
+Consequently, there is the possibility that the posterior model might disregard either the source or target sentence based on the log-likelihood or the Kullback-Leibler (KL) divergence terms within the ELBO function, respectively.
+We refer to this final drawback as the one-sided posterior collapse (OSPC) problem.
+With the OSPC problem, the model's performance during testing may suffer, similar to the first drawback, if it has disregarded the source sentence during training.
+On the other hand, the model's latent variable architecture may lose its meaning if the target sentence has been disregarded during training.